fsanzl/txt2tei/README.md

 <h3 align="center">An aid to annotate plays as XML-TEI</h2>

-*txt2tei* is a Python programme to convert plays from minimally annotated tabular TXT files to XM-TEI.
+*txt2tei* is a Python programme to convert plays from minimally annotated tabular TXT files to XML-TEI.
 It allows to speed up the creation of XML files as it automatises the annotation, requiring only a visual edition of txt files resembling a simplified version of the printed layout.

 These scripts are part of the research project [Sound and Meaning in Spanish Golden Age Literature](https://soundandmeaning.univie.ac.at/).